adityapande-1995/linux_kernel_modules/README.md

 sudo ./test_and_run.sh
 ```

 2. packet_sniffer : A simple packet sniffer that shows what TCP/UDP packets are being transferred.
+Uses a combination of a kernel module and a user space program.
 ```
 cd packet_sniffer
 sudo ./run_sniffer.sh # Starts the sniffer